invictus-ir/Microsoft-Extractor-Suite/docs/source/functionality/Azure/SecurityAlerts.rst

 """"""""""""""""""""""""""
 The output will be saved to the 'SecurityAlerts' directory within the 'Output' directory with the file name format: [date]-SecurityAlerts.csv

-The script provides:

-A CSV file containing detailed security alert information including:
+The script provides A CSV file containing detailed security alert information including:

 * Id
 * Title